Neurosurgery for brain tumours

 - put chemotherapy drugs directly into the brain

-- put in a device, called a shunt, to reduce the build-up of the cerebrospinal fluid.
+- put in a device, called a shunt, or create a bypass to reduce the build-up of the cerebrospinal fluid.

 It’s important to know that neurosurgery is not always possible.
 If your brain tumour is too close to an important part of your brain, surgery may be too risky.